Mideast Arms Deal Seeks Delicate Balance

 The package for Saudi Arabia is expected to include upgrades for its fighter jets, new naval vessels and precision-guided bombs.
 The deal comes at a time of increasing U.S. frustration that Saudi Arabia and other countries in the region are undermining progress in Iraq.
 Even so, Burns says the U.S. will not formally insist on assurances that the meddling will stop.

-Mr. NICHOLAS BURNS (Under Secretary of State For Political Affairs, Department of State): But it stands to reason that, given the fact that Iraq is the number one American foreign policy interest globally, we would want our friends in the region to be supportive not only of what the United States is doing in Iraq, but what the - but of the Iraqi government itself.
+NICHOLAS BURNS: But it stands to reason that, given the fact that Iraq is the number one American foreign policy interest globally, we would want our friends in the region to be supportive not only of what the United States is doing in Iraq, but what the - but of the Iraqi government itself.

 NORTHAM: But Flournoy says there is enormous fear among Sunni nations such as Saudi Arabia about Iran's ascendancy, and that the Iraqi government under Shiite Prime Minister Nouri al-Maliki is seen as heavily influenced by Tehran.
 Flournoy says Saudi Arabia and other Sunni nations feel compelled to intervene.